Frequently Asked Questions

 Can I make loan payments online?

 Yes.
-You can pay your loan online by logging into Online Banking.
-Select Transfers and then select Move Money.
-Follow the prompts to select your From and To account, payment Amount and payment Date.
-Click on Transfer Funds button to process your loan payment.
+You can pay your loan online by logging into Digital Banking.
+Select Transfer & Pay, then select Transfers, Make a Transfer tab.
+Follow the prompts to select your From and To account, payment Type, payment Frequency and payment Date.
+You can also enter a Memo which will appear on the transaction.
+Click on Review Transfer button to review your payment instructions, edit transfer if necessary and submit your transfer to process your loan payment.

 Do you have Mobile Banking?